abavistwellness.com

 the plant typically produces one or more new blooms each day in a continuous succession from mid-summer to early fall, sometimes lasting until the first frost.
 With the potential for up to 250 flowers per growing season, the plant presents a prolific and visually captivating spectacle.
 The glossy dark green leaves, heavily and deeply cut with irregularly serrated edges, feature reddish stems, enhancing the overall appeal of this botanical specimen.

-6.Yellow Submarine stands out with bright yellow flowers.
+Stands out with bright yellow flowers.

 Yellow Submarine Hibiscus